Tension in Lebanon has eased drastically since Egypt's troubles hit the headlines, maybe it'll stay that way.

 For accommodation and packages, check these guys, skileb.com.
 They have been very helpful in organizing my trip from airport transportation, to gear rental, passes, hotels, chalets; everything you need, they can take care of it.

-Cheers about 7 years agoAnswered by Cindy via WorldNomads.com
+Cheers almost 10 years agoAnswered by Cindy via WorldNomads.com